process-analytics/bpmn-visualization-examples/examples/diagram-navigation/diagram-navigation/README.md

 ## ♻️ Usage

-When instantiating `BpmnVisualization`, pass an additional option to active mouse navigation support.
+When instantiating the `BpmnVisualization` object, pass an additional option to active mouse navigation support.

 ```javascript
 const bpmnVisualizationNavigation =